 6. Where do I get more information?

-Further information about the program and application forms can be obtained from:
+Further information about the program can be obtained from:

 Dr. Amybeth Cohen,

 CSUF-MARC Program Director

 7. How can I apply?

 Applications must be submitted on-line via email to Dr Cohen at: email@example.com.

 to access the application form in PDF, or click here